I finally have some time for another update on my Canada travels, so here goes…

 After each show, I help Rachelle do a postmortem on how it went.
 She’s constantly tweaking things from one show to the next, so I give her feedback on what worked well, what could be improved, and how the audience reacted to each part.
 This is tricky because every audience is different, so sometimes ideas that were a hit with one audience may not work as well with another.

 Helping out behind the scenes is a different experience for me since I’m used to being the guy on stage.
 I think I get more nervous for Rachelle doing her shows than I ever did before doing a speech or a workshop.

 If you happen to be in the London area and want to see Rachelle’s show, you’re welcome to come.
-Her show schedule can be found here.
 Just be aware that it includes sexually oriented content and nudity, so please leave the kids at home, and bring a playful attitude.

 More About London

 Before visiting London, a few previous London inhabitants warned me that it isn’t necessarily a place I’d enjoy visiting for an entire week.
 I see what they mean.
 There doesn’t seem to be all that much to do here, especially late at night.
 Rachelle and I had a hard time finding places to get vegan food after her shows.
 As far as we can tell, there’s only one all-vegan restaurant in the city, Veg Out.
 We’ve eaten there twice so far.
 The food is pretty good, but the service is very slow — nowhere close to the speedy service I’m accustomed to in Las Vegas.
 Both times it took more than 30 minutes for us to get our food, and the restaurant wasn’t full either time.